Dubrovnik, Croatia

 Chania, Greece

 Welcome to Chania, a charming coastal town located on the northwest coast of the Greek island of Crete.
-Chania is known for its picturesque Venetian harbour, narrow winding streets, and vibrant atmosphere.
-The town boasts a rich history that is evident in its eclectic blend of architectural styles, including Venetian, Ottoman, and Greek influences.
-Here, spend your day relaxing on one of the beautiful beaches and exploring historical sites, such as ancient ruins and museums steeped in historical legacies.
+Chania is known for its picturesque Venetian harbour, narrow winding streets and vibrant atmosphere.
+The town boasts a rich history that is evident in itseclectic blend of architectural styles, with Venetian, Ottoman and Greek influences.
+Here, spend your day relaxing on one of the beautiful beaches, exploring historical sites, or hiking through lush landscapes.

 Hydra, Greece